Pomax/browser-based-web-editor/README.md

 3. make it nice

 We're still in phase 1.
 We're close to phase 2!
 But we're still in phase 1.

+## What is up with those colours??

+Look, it's the web.
+It's 20% HTML, 30% JavaScript, 50% CSS.

+Just change the CSS and it'll look _nothing_ like this if you know what you're going.
+And if you need inspiration: let me remind you that the [CSS Zen Garden](https://csszengarden.com/) exists.

 ## What can we currently do?